There's also a summary of the article on the Republic of Togo's website (in French).

 Favorite authors: JK Rowling, Tracy Kidder, Stephen Lawhead, CS Lewis, Andrew Peterson

 Favorite authors: Mary Pope Osborne, Roald Dahl, Daisy Meadows, and Louis Sachar

 Growing up: Kibuye, Burundi

-What he does all day: climb on things, smile, and be involved in anything his brother and sister are doing
+What he does all day: preschool, ride his bike, and be involved in anything his brother and sister are doing

 |LOVE Park in Philadelphia in December 2015|

 Logan and Julie are old team friends from our first days in Kenya in 2010.
 Logan is a full-scope family doc that will be able to serve on the Adult, Pediatric, and Maternity wards, and also comes with five years of residency teaching experience.
 We're delighted that their family is going to come out to Burundi to round out our team.

 Caleb, Krista, Liam, Gavin, and Baby Boy #3